Trump Goes on Unhinged Rant Defending Racist Tweets: ‘If You Don’t Like It Here, You Can Leave’

 Asked by Fox News reporter John Roberts whether it concerns him that “many people saw that tweet as racist and that white nationalist groups are finding common cause with you on that point,” Trump said: “It doesn’t concern me because many people agree with me.”

-Trump also made reference of his loyal supporter Sen. Lindsey Graham (R-SC), who earlier Monday backing the president’s racist tweets on Fox & Friends, calling the congresswomen in question “communists.”
+Trump also made reference of his loyal supporter Sen. Lindsey Graham (R-SC), who earlier Monday backed the president’s racist tweets on Fox & Friends, calling the congresswomen in question “communists.”

 “I’m saying that they’re socialists definitely,” the president said.
 “As to whether or not they’re communists, I would think they might be.”